-5.3.18 Red brick and terracotta are the principal historic building materials.
+6.1.18 Red brick and terracotta are the principal historic building materials.
 Much of the brickwork, whether carved, moulded or hand rubbed, is of very fine quality.
-Notable buildings include the terracotta facade of the former Allders store (see photo), dated 1897, in a free French Renaissance style, now painted.
-Numbers 42-44 is a fine example of Baroque terracotta ornament on a lively and richly modelled facade.
+Notable buildings include the stone facade of the former Allders store (see photo), dated 1897, in a free French Renaissance style, now painted.
+Numbers 42-44 have rich Baroque terracotta ornament on a lively modelled facade.
 The cornice and pilasters of the two roundheaded shopfronts (with modern fascias) are part of the design.

-5.3.19 Buildings on the north-east corner with Wellesley Road and George Street date from the interwar period and differ in their style but are also of a high architectural quality and group value.
-Number 45 George Street, locally listed, is an imaginative neo-Georgian composition, with two finely detailed red brick façades and a chamfered, concave corner in Portland stone.
+6.1.19 Numbers 25-45 George Street date from the interwar period and are in the Moderne style.
+They are of a high architectural quality and group value, with fine detailing and characteristic contrasts of dark red brick and stone.
+Number 45 George Street (see photo) is an imaginative neo-Classical composition, with two finely detailed red brick façades and a chamfered, concave corner in ashlar stone.
 Its square clock is a local landmark.
 It still has its original steel windows.